 So you’ve made it to the end of your digital detox.
 Hooray!
-But instead of diving head first back into technology’s clutches, like a twelve year old and chocolate on Easter, it’s maybe a good idea to consciously reintroduce it into your life.
+But instead of diving head first back into technology’s clutches, like a twelve year old on the pressies on Christmas morning, it’s maybe a good idea to consciously reintroduce it into your life.
 In today’s age, it’s next to impossible to not be in contact with technology on a daily basis.
 But that doesn’t mean that your interactions with it can’t all be conscious and aware.

 You Don’t Have To Turn Your Life Upside Down

 Remember, a digital detox doesn’t always have to be a huge, quitting, cold-turkey moment of time.
 Small tweaks of your habits can make the world of a difference.
 Using the Do Not Disturb function is a great pushback when you start to feel controlled by your phone: this way, you only see your notifications when you choose to pick up the phone, rather than the Pavlovian instinct of looking at it every time it dings.

 If you’re still hesitant to go completely screen-free, things like no TV during dinner or reading a book before bed are just as effective.
 Good luck, and don’t forget to post about your successful digital detox on all your socials!
 (Kidding.)